 D378 - Digital Marketing Science - Digital Marketing Science provides learners with knowledge in the dynamic and evolving field of marketing that uses the internet and digital technologies to reach customers.
 This course provides foundational knowledge in digital marketing disciplines, including social media marketing, email marketing, content marketing, marketing automation, search engine optimization (SEO), paid search (PPC), conversion rate optimization (CRO), mobile marketing, and web analytics.
-Learners explore how a digital marketing strategy is developed and executed, along with how digital marketing is integrated within an organization's overall strategy.
-This course provides learners with the opportunity to complete the HubSpot Marketing Software certification to learn marketing automation software that is used in industry to assist marketers in their digital marketing execution.
+Learners explore how a digital marketing strategy is developed and executed, along with how digital marketing software certification to learn marketing automation software that is used in industry to assist marketers in their digital marketing execution.
 Emphasis throughout the course is placed on industry best practices, and the course content aligns with the Online Marketing Certified Associate (OMCA) certification to prepare students for this third-party certification.

 D379 - Social Media Marketing - Social Media Marketing teaches learners about social media from a business perspective and how social media can be used to increase a company's brand awareness, generate leads, and build meaningful relationships with customers.
 Throughout this course, learners will develop a social media marketing strategy across various social platforms to create and distribute valuable and relevant content to specific audiences.
 Social Media Marketing teaches learners influencer marketing, employee advocacy, social selling, and social media analytics.
 Learners will gain hands-on experience using a simulation to create targeted social media advertisements, perform demographic targeting, implement social media content promotion strategies, and schedule content.
 In this course, learners will have the opportunity to complete HubSpot's Social Media Marketing certification to learn industry best practices in social media marketing and to enhance marketability within the marketing profession.
 D380 - Email Marketing - Email Marketing examines the principles and techniques used to effectively manage email marketing campaigns.
 Email is used daily in both personal and business settings to communicate with others.
 In this course, learners will examine industry best practices of how to use email marketing as a digital strategy to achieve marketing goals.
-Learners will explore how to design an email marketing strategy, how to use email marketing for lead generation, how to design a lead nurture campaign, and how automation is used to manage email marketing distribution and campaigns.
+Learners will explore how to design an email marketing distribution and campaigns.
 This course provides learners with an opportunity to explore how effective email messages are crafted and distributed.
-Industry best practices will be explored and learners have the opportunity to complete the HubSpot Email Marketing certification to enhance marketability within the marketing profession.
+Industry best practices with an opportunity to complete the HubSpot Email Marketing certification to enhance marketability within the marketing distributed.
+Industry best practices will be explored and learners have the opportunity to complete the HubSpot Email Marketing certification to enhance marketability within the marketing ordesion.